Bhavyamm/Coin-Flipper/README.md

-Coin Flipper is a react application which tosses a virtual coin for you.
+Coin Flipper is a react application that tosses a virtual coin for you.